 Public relations activity can also create great linking opportunities.
 PR professionals who know the value of links take advantage of any media attention to seek authoritative links to specific web pages and blog posts.

 Of course, this goes beyond search optimization, but it’s worth noting that all kinds of offline marketing has potential search benefits.
 Events, partnerships, advertising, association memberships, and sponsorships can all create link opportunities.

 Social media marketing is a powerful channel for promoting content and a tool for online networking.
 Both of these outcomes are important for lead generation.
-Great social media includes content promotion, content curation, and one-to-one conversation.
+Great social media includes a content promotion strategy, content curation, and one-to-one conversation.

 Find specific people to connect with, such as prospects, bloggers, journalists, editors, and influencers.
 Build lists of people to watch.
 Carefully research publications and blogs before pitching content.